fhnw-iot-5ibb1/fhnw-iot-project-raspberryreef/README.md

 #### Main Application
 * [Nodejs/RaspberryReef.js](Nodejs/RaspberryReef.js)

-The entire configuraiton of RaspberryReef needs to be done in this file.
+The configuraiton of RaspberryReef needs to be done in this file.
 The following lines of code may need to be changed:
 ```
 // The UserId of the recipient of twitter direct messages
 var directMessageRecipient = TWITTER_USER_NUMBER;